Limych/ha-narodmon/README.md

 1. Download file `narodmon.zip` from the [latest release section][releases-latest] in this repository.
 1. Extract _all_ files from this archive you downloaded in the directory (folder) you created.
 6. Restart Home Assistant
+1. _If you want to configure component via Home Assistant UI..._\
-7. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Narodmon"
+    in the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Narodmon".
+1. _If you want to configure component via `configuration.yaml`..._\
+    follow instructions below, then restart Home Assistant.

 ### Configuration Examples